deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "‘Night."

 Adam thumped his way back to his room, grumbling quietly to himself.
 There were photos on his desk when he got there, real ink-on-paper prints.
 They were an anachronistic relic, but still reckoned by purists to be the best way to immortalize a memory, and Adam was inclined to agree.
-Ava had taken this set years ago, posing raunchily for him in one of his old T-shirts and nothing else... and eventually not even that.
+Ava had taken this set years ago, posing raunchily for him in one of his old T-shirts and nothing else...and eventually not even that.

 He sat on his steel-beam bed and studied them carefully, one by one.
 The bed creaked loudly by way of greeting, a familiar and weirdly comforting sound in his personal world that entirely failed to shake him out of his fugue.
 The photos were profoundly and painfully erotic.